simeonpashley/simeonpashley.github.io/_posts/2010-06-20-javascript-treegrid-control.md

 jbgallery is a UI widget webpage written in javascript on top of the jQuery library.
-Its function is to show a single big image, multiple images, multiple galleries, slideshows, as a site’s background, in a “dialog” mode or as a common pop-up. – [Link](http://maxb.net/scripts/jbgallery-2.0/).
+Its function is to show a single big image, multiple images, multiple galleries, slideshows, as a site's background, in a "dialog" mode or as a common pop-up. – [Link](http://maxb.net/scripts/jbgallery-2.0/).

 30 web based applications useful for web designers –